Democrats see good chance Garland will sue Trump - ExBulletin

 My hunch is that they are carefully reviewing whether Trump broke the law, he said.
 My feeling is that they are watching [at] everything in a diligent way and they haven’t made a decision.

-I believe there are federal laws that are very implicated in Trump’s efforts to unseat President BidenJoe BidenCarville advises Democrats to ‘stop being a whiny party’ say ‘if the hostage taking in the synagogue of the Texas is part of the larger extremist threat of MORE’s victory in the 2020 election, Kaine added.
+I believe there are federal laws that are heavily implicated in Trump’s efforts to undo President Bidens’ victory in the 2020 election, Kaine added.

 I think anyone who is shown to have played a role in its planning should definitely be prosecuted, he added.
 I mean it was treason, he was trying to overthrow an election by violent means.